LucCodes/Python-Projects/Wordle/README.md

 ## Files

-*   `wordle.py`: The main Python script with game logic.
+*   `wordle.py`: The main script with game logic.
-*   `wordList.txt`: A text file containing the list of possible 5-letter words (provide or create this).
+*   `wordList.txt`: The text file containing the list of possible 5-letter words.

 ## Notes